 The more clams the longer

-Learn to separate good clams from bad clams by sight and smells right away so you don’t contaminate all the clams by not throwing out the ones that may have toxins in it.
+Learn to separate good clams from bad clams by sight and smell right away so you don’t contaminate all the clams by not throwing out the ones that may have toxins in them.
 Then learn how to soak clams to get rid of sand.
 Store and prepare them safely until you are ready to cook.

 Bad Clams